 (Lahey Clinic Foundation, Inc., Lahey Clinic Hospital, Inc., Lahey Clinic, Inc., Lahey Clinic Affiliated Services, Inc., and any other organizations whose governing boards are designated by the Board of Trustees of Lahey Clinic Foundation, Inc., are collectively referenced in this Policy as “Lahey” or “Lahey Clinic.”)

-This Conflict of Interest Policy is intended to guide Lahey Colleagues (as defined below) in structuring appropriate relationships with care providers, payors, educational institutions, manufacturers and other vendors that affect or have the potential to affect patient safety or quality of care, treatment, research, and payment for services.
+This Conflict of Interest Policy is intended to guide Lahey Health (“Lahey”) Colleagues in structuring appropriate relationships with care providers, payors, educational institutions, manufacturers and other vendors that affect or have the potential to affect patient safety or quality of care, treatment, research, and payment for services.

 This policy should be read in conjunction with the following policies:

 I. General Statement